abdul-1432/Parallax_Effect-1/README.md

 Here are some of the common customization options:

-- `layerXSpeed`: Sets the scrolling speed of the Xth layer (0.1 to 1, where 1 is the fastest).
+- `layer speed`: Sets the scrolling speed of the Xth layer (0.1 to 1, where 1 is the fastest).
-- `layerYSpeed`: Sets the scrolling speed of the Yth layer (0.1 to 1, where 1 is the fastest).
+- `layer speed`: Sets the scrolling speed of the Yth layer (0.1 to 1, where 1 is the fastest).
-- `reverseX`: Reverses the X-axis movement of the layer (true/false).
+- `reverse`: Reverses the X-axis movement of the layer (true/false).
-- `reverseY`: Reverses the Y-axis movement of the layer (true/false).
+- `reverse`: Reverses the Y-axis movement of the layer (true/false).

 ## Browser Support